HandsOnDataViz/book/fusion/README.md

-# Google Fusion Tables Templates
+# Google Fusion Tables

+**TO DO - explain how Fusion Tables is no longer an actively-developed tool, in the opinion of the author and several other former users.
+As a result, this part of the book will be archived and no longer updated**

 Tutorials and variations of Searchable Map Template with Google Maps and Fusion Tables, created by Derek Eder http://derekeder.com/searchable_map_template/

-**TO DO - explain that this chapter will no longer be updated**

 Strengths:
 - All steps can be done inside your browser